abhichkrbrty/Jammday/readme.md

-This is a version 0.1 of Jammday
+This is a starter template for [Learn Next.js](https://nextjs.org/learn).